Everest Luxury Panorama Trek

 • Rough itinerary of the region you are trekking around

-TIMS Card costs USD 10 per person in an organized Nepal trekking while it needs only USD 20 for an independent trekker.
-The cost of Sagarmatha National Park Entry Permit is different for the SAARC Nationals and the foreign trekkers.
+TIMS Card costs USD 10 per person in an organized Nepal trek while it needs only USD 20 for an independent trekker.
+The cost of the Sagarmatha National Park Entry Permit is different for the SAARC Nationals and the foreign trekkers.
 The SAARC Nationals should pay only USD 15.
 On behalf of the foreign trekkers, it costs USD 30.

 Itinerary